ashtonleee/harness/README.md

 └───────────────────┴──────────────────────────────────────────┘
 ```

-**sandbox** — the agent.
+**sandbox** — the agent itself!
 Runs a PID-1 supervisor managing `main.py`.
 On `internal_net` only — all HTTP exits through the egress proxy.
 The agent can edit any file in `/workspace/agent/` including its own code and system prompt.
 Restarts apply changes; crashes auto-revert via git.

 **bridge** — trusted control plane.
 Owns the wallet (budget tracking), git repo (the agent's `.git/` lives here — the sandbox only sees working files), proposals, operator messages, Discord notifications, and search API.